MarcinOrlowski/website-as-app/docs/README.md

 --allow-multiple, -a              Allows multiple instances of the app to run on the same profile --no-custom-webengine             Uses built-in QWebEngineView instead of the custom one we use.
---search-top                      Puts search bar on top of window when activated --debug, -d                       Makes app print more debug messages during execution
+--search-top                      Puts search bar on top of window when activated --user-agent UA, -u UA            User-Agent string to use (default: "Mozilla/5.0...")
+--debug, -d                       Makes app print more debug messages during execution
 ```